Find Affordable College Courses

 Orange Beach, AL

-Columbia Southern University landed the #10 spot in the 2023 rankings for the best engineering technologies programs.
-Located in the town of Orange Beach, Columbia Southern University is a private for-profit school with a large student population.
+Columbia Southern University came in at #10 in this year’s edition of the Best Engineering Technologies Schools ranking.
+Located in the fringe town of Orange Beach, Columbia Southern University is a private for-profit college with a large student population.

 After completing their degree, engineering tech graduates from Columbia Southern University carry an average student debtload of $20,288.

-Northwest Louisiana Technical Community College landed the #11 spot in the 2023 rankings for the best engineering technologies programs.
+Northwest Louisiana Technical Community College came in at #11 in this year’s edition of the Best Engineering Technologies Schools ranking.
 Located in the rural area of Minden, NLTCC is a public college with a fairly small student population.

 Engineering Tech majors at NLTCC take out an average of $5,500 in student loans while working on their egree.